 Instantly recognisable for their bright red fur, the red river hog is undoubtedly the most brightly coloured of all wild pigs.
 They have black legs, a tufted white stripe along their spines and white ‘spectacles’ around their eyes.

 The boys love to snort and, despite their size, are very fast little runners.
 Like all young boys, they love digging in the earth and can be found searching for food, using their large wedge-shaped head to quickly root up tough vegetation.

-Red river hog originates from Western and Central Africa.
-They weigh an average of 45 – 120kg and stand at 0.55 – 0.80m tall.
+Red river hogs come from Western and Central Africa.
+They weigh an average of 45 to 120kg and stand at 0.55 to 0.80m tall.

 The omnivorous red river hog eats a wide variety of food, from roots, fruit and grass to eggs and small animals.

-Being highly adaptable, red river hog can be found in forests, savannah woodland and even cultivated areas, where they are perceived as agricultural pests.
+Being highly adaptable, red river hogs can be found in forests, savannah woodland and even cultivated areas, where they are viewed as agricultural pests.

-Red river hog is relatively widespread and, although they are one of the most hunted species in the Congo for bush meat, they are currently listed as a species of least concern.
+Red river hogs are relatively widespread and, although they are one of the most hunted species in the Congo for bush meat, they are currently listed as a species of Least Concern.